rapidsai/docs/maintainers/gpuci.md

 These scripts are a standardized way for gpuCI to build projects.
 This allows for rapid integration and immediate feedback in pull requests on build changes.

+All scripts are executed with the working directory as the project's root directory.
+For example, the prebuild script is run as `source ci/cpu/prebuid.sh`.
+Keep this in mind if the scripts need to access other files or scripts in the project.

 ### Directory structure

 - ci